What do I need to do?

 How do I get an LGV/PCV licence?

 - You need to apply for the provisional entitlement from the DVLA in the same way as you did for your car but this time it would be for LGV (Large Goods Vehicle) or PCV (Passenger Carry Vehicle) By ringing NDC we will send you all the information and forms that you will need.
 020 8688 4666.

-- Fill out the DVLA D2 licence application form and tick both categories C and D (lorry and bus) even if you only want the one category, do the other one because in the future if you change your mind, it will save you money as you now have all the provisional categories on your licence.
+- Fill out the DVLA D2 licence application form and tick both categories C and D (lorry and bus) even if you only want the one category, do the other one because in the future if you change your mind, it will save you money and time as you now have all the provisional categories on your licence.

 - Send all the forms off with your licence to the DVLA.
 Remember you will need a ‘large class stamp’.